wangyuguan/subspace_MoM_matlab/README.md

 ### Usage:

 A simple example of reconstrucing a smooth volume using noisy images that can be completed in a few hours is available via "simple_example/run_test.m".
+For a reproduction of the results in the paper, see "/plot_against_N_SNR" and "/plot_against_L".